estuaryoss/agent-cli/README.md

 Usage: main.py [OPTIONS]

 Options:
-  --ip TEXT     The IP/hostname of the target machine where estuary-cli
+  --ip TEXT     The IP/hostname of the target machine where estuary-testrunner
                 is running
-  --port TEXT   The port number of the target machine where estuary-cli
+  --port TEXT   The port number of the target machine where estuary-testrunner
                 is running
   --token TEXT  The authentication token that will be sent via 'Token' header --help        Show this message and exit.